Investigative journalist, publisher, www.jensweinreich.de

-He has covered almost three dozen of the biggest international sporting events including Olympic Games, World Championships in Athletics, Swimming and the FIFA World Cup.
-He has covered 25 IOC sessions and has reported on all Olympic bid competitions since 1991.
+He has covered three dozen of the biggest international sporting events including 12 Olympic Games, World Championships in Athletics, Swimming and the FIFA World Cup.
+He has covered all Olympic bid competitions since 1991 – the bidding process and the question how to finance the Games and the Olympic movement has always been in the center of his work.

 Weinreich was named as Germany’s “Sport journalist of the year” (2009, 2013) and Germany’s “Online journalist of the year” (2009) and was ranked almost regularly in top 3 positions in different journalistic categories over more than a decade.